somabc/temperature/README.md

 Temperature Monitor for Raspberry Pi.
-Used to monitor datacentre temperature.

 *For Raspbian (Jessie)*